antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

-Allocating a lot on the stack can lead to the famous stack overflow exception where we’ve allocated more memory on the stack than allowed.
+Allocating a lot on the stack can lead to the famous StackOverflow exception, where we’ve allocated more memory on the stack than allowed.
 Allocating in a loop is especially perilous.

 ```
 Warning CA2014 Potential stack overflow.
 Move the stackalloc out of the loop.